Maja Einstein: Biography

-Following the introduction of anti-Semitic laws by Benito Mussolini in Italy, Maja Einstein relocated to the United States in February 1939.
+Following the introduction of anti-Semitic laws by Benito Mussolini in Italy, Einstein relocated to the United States in February 1939.
 She moved to Princeton to live with her brother Albert on Mercer Street.
-Her husband Paul was denied entry to enter the U.S. for health reasons, and he stayed with relatives in Geneva.
-Maja Einstein intended to return home after the end of the Second World War.
-In 1946 she suffered a stroke.
-She later developed arteriosclerosis and became bedridden, which prevented her from returning to Europe.
-Einstein maintained a correspondence with Paul until her death.
+Her husband Paul was denied entry into the U.S. for health reasons, so he stayed with relatives in Geneva.
+Einstein intended to return home after the end of World War II, but in 1946 she suffered a stroke.
+She later developed arteriosclerosis and became bedridden—preventing her from returning to Europe—but she nevertheless maintained correspondence with Paul until her death.
 She died on 25 June 1951 of pneumonia as a result of a fracture of the upper arm in Princeton.
 Her husband died on 15 July 1952 in Geneva.